TallonRain/TallonRain/README.md

-# Hi there, I'm Kyle
+## Hi there, I'm Kyle

-Certified systems administrator, network engineer, cloud architect, computer scientist, security engineer, gamedev hobbyist and dorky adventurer who loves crafting robust and scalable solutions to interesting problems.
-My goal is to create and expand on technology that empowers people to make their lives and the lives of others around them easier, healthier and better in the long term.
+Experienced systems administrator, network engineer, cloud architect, computer scientist, cybersecurity engineer, gamedev hobbyist and dorky adventurer who loves crafting robust and scalable solutions to interesting problems.

 In my down time I can be found exploring the world, enjoying some music or saving the world in video games.
 I also enjoy cooking and skiing.